 Mbarara City Tour

-Are you there wondering about the best the best things to do in Mbarara city?
-Well, Mbarara city or town is one of the “MUST” visit places while on your safari in Uganda.
-A number of tourists only get to visit this town while on their way for the Gorilla trekking in Bwindi Impenetrable Forest National Park or on a safari to either Queen Elizabeth National Park or Lake Bunyonyi.
-Mbarara town is blessed with cool tropical climate, stunning landscapes and enormous water bodies along with a number of interesting tourist’s attractions in and around the town and these include;
+A number of tourists get to visit this place while on their way for Gorilla trekking in Bwindi Impenetrable Forest National Park.
+It can also be added on a safari to either Queen Elizabeth National Park or Lake Bunyonyi.
+Mbarara town is blessed with cool tropical climate, stunning landscapes and enormous water bodies.
+Interesting tourist attractions in and around the town include;

 The Igongo Cultural Centre

 The Igongo cultural centre was built in 2011 along the Mbarara to Masaka road.
 More so, it was built on the grounds which held the former palace of the king of Ankole.
 However, the centre is one of the leading cultural sites in Uganda and it showcases the cultural heritage of the people of the south western Uganda.

 One of the major key attractions in the centre is the Eriijukiro museum.
 On the other hand, the Eitaramiro Cultural Village reveals how the typical Kinyankole household looked like hundreds of years ago.
 You will see traditional household items like the animal skins, calabashes, milk gourds, grinding stones, as well as local fireplace made of stones.